samansmink/extension-template-rs/README.md

 make release
 ```

+### Dependencies
+In essence, this extension only requires Cargo to compile.

+However, to make life as a developer a bit easier, this extension relies on a combination of Make, Python 3 and Pip to ease the
+building and testing process.

 ## Testing
-This extension uses the DuckDB Python client.
-This client ships with a test runner.
+This extension uses the DuckDB Python client for testing

+The `make configure` step will automatically install DuckDB.
+This means that after running `make configure` and `make debug`, running the
+tests is as simple as `make test_debug`.

+To test your extension against

 ### Step 1
 - creates a local python3 venv